igorrochadasilva/rocketseat-backend-2023/Projeto_4/04-CLEAN-DDD/readme.md

 In this class, it will be presented how to map the relationships between the entities of a system, using only the id property of each entity.

 **Dependências externas**
+In this class, the contract interface of the AnswersRepository class, which is an external dependency of the persistence layer, will be broken.
+This will allow a usage class to be able to use it without relying directly on the concrete implementation of the class.

 **Value Object de slug**